intel/tdx/Documentation/virt/kvm/api.rst

 Currently, this ioctl is used for issuing Secure Encrypted Virtualization (SEV) commands on AMD Processors.
 The SEV commands are defined in Documentation/virt/kvm/amd-memory-encryption.rst.

+Currently, this ioctl is used for issuing Trusted Domain Extention (TDX) commands on Intel Processors.
+The TDX commands are defined in Documentation/virt/kvm/intel-tdx.rst.

 4.111 KVM_MEMORY_ENCRYPT_REG_REGION
 -----------------------------------